seandst/jm-parser/README.md

 Parses/acts on various bits of metadata available in the upstream [Jenkins](jenkins.io) project, including update centers and package repositories.

+Once installed, its CLI functionality should be exposed via the 'jm' executable.

 This project is narrowly focused on specific requirements related to supporting custom-made distributions of jenkins on a specific support timeline, and is likely not generally useful.